-

 The Bureau of Customs (BOC) is adopting the Department of Finance’s (DOF) Enhanced Tax Exemption System Lite (e-TESLITE), a digital platform that facilitates the online filing, validation, and confirmation of tax and duty exemption applications.

-The adoption is to “better serve the public and streamline customs operations,” BOC said in Customs Memorandum Order (CMO) No. 07-2025, which prescribes the procedures for the implementation and use of e-TESLITE by concerned offices of BOC.
+The adoption aims to streamline customs operations, BOC said in Customs Memorandum Order (CMO) No. 07-2025.
+The CMO prescribes procedures for the implementation and use of e-TESLITE by concerned offices of BOC.

 A TEI is a duly-signed DOF endorsement evidencing exemption from the payment of taxes and/or duties for a particular shipment and authorizing BOC to release the goods in accordance with pertinent customs laws, rules, and regulations.